Knowledge base

 4. Save the changes:

-5. Click the button to Add the user:
+5. Click on the button to Add the user:

-6. The invitation is created, and the user just needs to execute the provided link (see below) to add the email address to their Infomaniak Mail.
+6. The invitation is created (in the form of a URL type https://welcome.infomaniak.com/iw/abcdef-12345..…) and the user will just have to execute the link (see below) for the email address concerned to be added to their Infomaniak Mail.

 7. It is possible to send the invitation by email:

-8. The invitation is visible under the email address user tab, and it can be deleted at any time:
+8. The invitation is visible under the email address user tab, and it is possible to delete it at any time:

-The user will have access to the email address concerned if they execute the invitation link while logged into their account…
+The user (third party) executes the invitation link while being logged into their Infomaniak account…

 2. If necessary, the user can still switch accounts before attaching the address if necessary: